Skip to main content

 Generated Files

-After forge generate, you get:
+After forge generate, a SvelteKit target gets:

 FileContents

-types.tsInterfaces from #[forge::model], union types from #[forge::forge_enum]
+types.tsInterfaces from #[forge::model], input DTOs, and union types from #[forge::forge_enum]

-stores.tsRe-exports from @forge/svelte
+stores.tsRe-exports from @forge-rs/svelte

 runes.svelte.tsSvelte 5 toReactive() helper

-reactive.svelte.tsRunes-based subscription functions (getUser$)
+reactive.svelte.tsRunes-based subscription functions (getUser$), generated when queries exist

 auth.svelte.tsAuth store (when auth configured)